mpv-player/mpv/DOCS/man/vo.rst

         not responding quickly enough if video FPS is close to or higher than the display refresh rate.

-``x11`` (X11 only)
-    Shared memory video output driver without hardware acceleration that works whenever X11 is present.

-    .. note:: This is a fallback only, and should not be normally used.

 ``vdpau`` (X11 only)
     Uses the VDPAU interface to display and optionally also decode video.
     Hardware decoding is used with ``--hwdec=vdpau``.